hgyxbll/cheat/README.md

 	[user@computer project]$ gcc -I . -o tests tests.c

  that takes care of running the tests and reporting their outcomes.
-There are two things that need to be taken care of when compiling the file.
+There are two things that need to be taken care of when compiling a test suite.
 First you have to add the directory of the test suite to the search path, as is done here with `-I .`.
 Then you have to make `__BASE_FILE__` point to the test suite, by